DataDog/integrations-core/iis/README.md

 # Overview

 Collect IIS metrics aggregated across all of your sites, or on a per-site basis.
 The IIS Agent check collects metrics for active connections, bytes sent and received, request count by HTTP method, and more.
-It also sends a service check for each site: is the site up, or down?
+It also sends a service check for each site, letting you know whether it's up or down.

 # Installation

 The IIS check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your IIS servers.

-Also, your IIS servers need to have the `Win32_PerfFormattedData_W3SVC_WebService` WMI class installed.
+Also, your IIS servers must have the `Win32_PerfFormattedData_W3SVC_WebService` WMI class installed.

 # Configuration

 ## Prepare IIS

-Resync the WMI counters.
-On Windows <= 2003 (or equivalent) run the following in cmd.exe:
+On your IIS servers, first resync the WMI counters.

+On Windows <= 2003 (or equivalent), run the following in cmd.exe:

 ```
 C:/> winmgmt /clearadap
 C:/> winmgmt /resyncperf
 ```

-On Windows >= 2008 (or equivalent) instead run:
+On Windows >= 2008 (or equivalent), instead run:

 ```
 C:/> winmgmt /resyncperf